pd3f/pd3f.com/content/de/home/hero.md

 active = true  # Activate this widget? true/false
 weight = 10  # Order that this section will appear.

-title = "pd3f – Jenseitz PDF"
+title = "Jenseitz des PDF"

 # Hero image (optional).
 Enter filename of an image in the `static/media/` folder.
 hero_media = "logo_margin.svg"